-Group materiality Parent company materiality Group Parent company Overall materiality £114,400 (2022: £110,772) £57,200 (2022: £55,386) How we determined it Group materiality has been calculated by reference to total revenue, of which it represents 2% (2022: 2% of total revenue).
-Materiality for the Parent company has been calculated with reference to net assets, of which is represents 5% (capped to the above balance due to group audit limits) (2022: 5% of net assets).
-Rationale for benchmark applied Revenue has been identified as the principal benchmark within the Group financial statements as it is considered to be the focus of shareholders at this time due to the Group being historically loss making.
+Group materiality Parent company materiality Group Parent company Overall materiality £130,400 (2023: £114,400) £65,600 (2023: £57,200) How we determined it Group materiality has been calculated by reference to total revenue, of which it represents 2% (2023: 2% of total revenue).
+Materiality for the Parent company has been calculated with reference to net assets, of which is represents 5% (capped to the above balance due to group audit limits) (2023: 5% of net assets).
+Rationale for benchmark applied Group materiality has been calculated by reference to total revenue, of which it represents 2% (2023: 2% of total revenue).
 Net assets has been identified as the principal benchmark within the Parent company financial statements as it is considered to be the focus of shareholders due to being a holding company with no trade.
 Performance materiality Performance materiality is set to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements in the financial statements exceeds materiality for the financial statements as a whole.
 Performance materiality is set to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements in the financial statements exceeds materiality for the financial statements as a whole.
-We set performance materiality at £85,800, which represents 75% of overall materiality.
-We set performance materiality at £42,900, which represents 75% of overall materiality.
-Reporting threshold We agreed with the directors that we would report to them misstatements identified during our audit above £3,432 as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.
-We agreed with the directors that we would report to them misstatements identified during our audit above £1,716 as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.
+We set performance materiality at £97,800, which represents 75% of overall materiality.
+We set performance materiality at £49,200, which represents 75% of overall materiality.
+Reporting threshold We agreed with the directors that we would report to them misstatements identified during our audit above £3,900 as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.
+We agreed with the directors that we would report to them misstatements identified during our audit above £1,968 as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.